 Robert H. Johnson

 Robert H. “Bobby” Johnson was born and raised in Richmond, Virginia.
 He graduated from St. Christopher’s High School and received a Bachelor’s degree in Economics from the University of Virginia in 2007.
 In 2013, he received his Juris Doctorate from the T.C.
 Williams School of Law at the University of Richmond.

 While attending the University of Richmond, Bobby concentrated his studies in taxation and commercial law.
 He served on several boards within the school, and in 2011 he founded the Richmond Council on Law and Economics.
 While serving with the policy department of former Virginia Governor Bob McDonnell, Bobby worked on identifying ways to improve the Virginia tax code.

 In 2015, Bobby co-authored an article for Virginia Lawyer, “Everything Old is New Again: The Virginia Department of Taxation’s Attempts to Ignore the Limits of Collection,” which inspired legislation that was enacted by the Virginia General Assembly in 2016, creating a statute of limitations for the collection of delinquent taxes within the Commonwealth.
-Bobby has also taught a seminar, “Understanding Sale and Use Tax,” for the National Business Institute’s Business Law Bootcamp.
+Bobby has presented on tax topics including a Seminar for the National Business Institute, “Understanding Sale and Use Tax,” and participated on the panel, “Deciphering the New Tax Law.” ( See recording here)

 Currently, Bobby is an associate with Crowgey & Associates and focuses his practice around state and federal tax controversy.
 He assists small business owners with a variety of tax and corporate issues.
-Bobby also sits on the board of the Tredegar Society, is an active member of the St. Christopher’s Business Networking Group, and is an alumni officer and class agent for St. Christopher’s High School.
+Bobby also sits on the board of the Tax Section of the Virginia Bar Association, is a class agent and fundraiser for St. Christopher’s High School.